9 min

 …

 Building a community around your channel can significantly increase viewer loyalty and engagement.
-The most effective way to interact with viewers is to respond to comments.
-This way, you let them know that they are not stolen from you and that you are not ignoring their feedback.
+The most effective way to interact with your viewers is to respond to comments.
+This way, you show them that you don't steal their feedback and that you don't ignore it.
 Reading comments is followed by creating content based on feedback, which includes, for example, choosing a topic for the next video or adjusting the length of the video.

-"Spend the time preparing to create something that will leave an impression rather than chasing video counts.
-Viewers don't just value content, they value its sophistication and value, which will directly translate into viewership.
-By responding to comments or hosting live broadcasts, you can strengthen your relationships with your viewers, which will ensure a loyal and engaged community in the long run.
-Always make it a rule to comment on the most interesting commenters or answer questions viewers have for you after the release."
+,,It's better to spend time preparing to create something that will leave an impression than chasing video counts.
+Viewers don't just value content, but also its sophistication and value, which will directly affect viewership.
+By responding to comments or hosting live streams, you can strengthen your relationships with your viewers, which will ensure a loyal and engaged community in the long run.
+Always make it a rule to comment on the most interesting commenters or answer questions that viewers have for you after the release."

 …